JorelAli/CommandAPI/docssrc/src/annotationsintro.md

 {{#include ../../CommandAPI/commandapi-annotations/src/test/java/WarpCommand.java:warps_help}}
 ```

 Here, declare the main command implementation using the `@Default` annotation.
-The `@Default` annotation basically informs the CommandAPI that the method it is attached to does not have any subcommands.
-This is basically the same as registering a regular command without using `.withSubcommand()`.
+The `@Default` annotation informs the CommandAPI that the method it is attached to does not have any subcommands.
+This is effectively the same as registering a regular command without using `.withSubcommand()`.

 Here, we simply write what happens when no arguments are run (i.e. the user just runs `/warp` on its own).
 As such, we don't include any parameters to our method.